UK > England > County Durham

 The Tweed?
 Granted, it finishes in England at Berwick-upon-Tweed but the vast majority of its 97-mile course is through the Scottish Borders so no, the Tweed doesn't even count.

 The Tyne?
-By the Tyne, it's assumed you mean the stretch from the confluence of the North and South Tyne rivers just west of Hexham.
+By the Tyne, it's assumed you mean the stretch from the confluence of the North and South Tyne rivers just north of Hexham.
 Hexham is only 20 miles from Newcastle and you can get there on a train so no, not the Tyne.

 The Wear you say?
 It rises right enough in the remote North Pennines, flows through the picturesque Wear Valley and takes in the cathedral city of Durham before greeting the tide 60 miles from its source at Sunderland.
 Better but not right.